f-julie/bd-maps-parts-discovery/README.md

 Implement the `calculateWordCounts()` method in the `DevicePartDiscovery` class in the `com.amazon.ata.maps.partsdiscovery` package.

 The tests in  `DevicePartDiscoveryCalculateWordCountsTest` will ensure you have implemented it correctly.
-You can run these from IntelliJ or use the gradle command `./gradlew -q clean :test --tests DevicePartDiscoveryWordCountsTest` to execute these tests.
+You can run these from IntelliJ.

 ## PART B - `removeWord`